vapoursynth/vapoursynth/doc/functions/planeaverage.rst

 .. function:: PlaneAverage(clip clip, int plane[, string prop = 'PlaneAverage'])
    :module: std

-   This function is deprecated.
-Use *PlaneStats* instead which
+   This function is deprecated and will be removed in a future version.
+Use *PlaneStats* instead, which does the same thing (and more).

    This function calculates the average normalized value of all the pixels in the specified *plane* and stores the value in the frame property named